Hp2409/food-delivery-analytics-sql/README.md

 ✔ Ready for GitHub upload

 ## How to Use
-1. Import the SQL file into MySQL, PostgreSQL, or SQLite (minus datatype adjustments).
+1. Import the SQL file into MySQL,
 2. Run the queries to analyze ordering behavior, revenue, delivery efficiency, etc.
 3. Extend the schema or add new queries as needed.

-## Author
-Your Name
-(Replace with your GitHub link)